* Brexit seen as chance to end opt-outs, merge EU/euro zone

 * Plan for central EU/euro finance chief faces resistance

-* UK eurosceptics say they're right to leave centralist EU (Recasts, edits throughout)
+* UK eurosceptics say they're right to leave centralist EU (Adds Macron euro zone plans, Polish reaction)

-STRASBOURG, Sept 13 (Reuters) - European Commission chief Jean-Claude Juncker called on EU governments on Wednesday to seize a window of opportunity from Brexit and economic growth to forge a tighter union built around the euro currency and a pivotal role in global trade.
+STRASBOURG, Sept 13 (Reuters) - European Commission chief Jean-Claude Juncker urged EU governments on Wednesday to use economic recovery and Brexit as springboards towards a closer union, built on an expanded euro zone and a pivotal role in world trade.

-Tax and welfare standards would converge and Europe, rather than the United States, would be the hub of a free-trading world.
+Tax and welfare standards would converge and Europe, not the United States, would be the hub of a free-trading world.

-"The wind is back in Europe's sails," Junker told the European Parliament, citing faster economic growth and the easing of a succession of crises -- Greek debts, refugee crowds, Britain's exit -- that seemed to threaten the EU's survival.
+"The wind is back in Europe's sails," Junker told the European Parliament, citing economic growth and the easing of a succession of crises -- Greek debt, refugee inflows, the rise of euroscepticism reflected in Brexit - that seemed to threaten the EU's survival.